cansinacarer/maillistshield-com/readme.md

 ## How to Deploy for Production
 This app is containerized and intended to be deployed in a Docker container.
 The `Dockerfile` will install the dependencies from the `requirements.txt` in the container.
 Be sure to not use the debug environment variable (`FLASK_DEBUG=True`).

-I use CapRover, which is a self-hosted PaaS built as a layer on Docker.
+I use CapRover with the continuous deployment mechanism I wrote about in [my Better Programming article here](https://betterprogramming.pub/migrate-from-heroku-to-aws-ec2-756328d8e58a).
+It is a self-hosted PaaS built as a layer on Docker.
 It simplifies continuous deployment with `git push`, setting environment variables, as well as DNS and SSL set up.

 ## How to Build On Top of This App